 The Code of practice on how to safely remove asbestos (catalogue no. WC03561) provides details on waste containment and disposal and controls applicable to all types of asbestos removal (in section 4.8 of the Code).

 10.3 Transporting Asbestos Waste

-The following requirements apply to the transport of asbestos waste and non-compliance with these requirements is an offence under the Protection of the Environment Operations (Waste) Regulation 2005 clause 42(3):
+The following requirements apply to the transport of asbestos waste and non-compliance with these requirements is an offence under clause 78 of the Protection of the Environment Operations (Waste) Regulation 2014: